aerospike/act/README.md

 How long to sleep in each device's tomb raider thread between large-block reads.
 The default tomb-raider-sleep-usec is 1000, or 1 millisecond.

-**max-reqs-queued**
-How much the transaction queues are allowed to back up before the ACT test fails.
-This is a total across all queues.
-You may want to try increasing this limit if your tests fail this way -- some devices may see the queues periodically back up very quickly, but then clear again very quickly.
-The default max-reqs-queued is 100000.

 **max-lag-sec**
 How much the large-block operations (act_storage) or cache-thread operations (act_index) are allowed to lag behind their target rates before the ACT test fails.
-Also, how much the service threads that generate and queue requests are allowed to lag behind their target rates before the ACT test is stopped.
+Also, how much the service threads that generate and do requests are allowed to lag behind their target rates before the ACT test is stopped.
 Note that this doesn't necessarily mean the devices failed the test - it means the transaction rates specified are too high to achieve with the configured number of service threads.
-(The actual rates generated may be lower than the devices are capable of handling.)
+Note - max-lag-sec 0 is a special value for which the test will not be stopped due to lag.
 The default max-lag-sec is 10.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run.